ksgy/rosie-bot/README.md

 ## Dev
-Rosie's kitchen is in [Heroku](https://dashboard.heroku.com/apps/rosiebot)'s building now.
-Let [ksgy](https://github.com/ksgy) know if you need access.
+Rosie's kitchen is in Kubernetes.
+See `dev` pods for the pod name: `kubectl get pods`

 ## Thanks
 Thanks to [Marina Kiss](mailto:hello@marinakiss.com) for the avatar! ツ